ericwalters/shop/README.md

 ## About

 This is an eCommerce toy project.
-I created this as a way for me to showcase my skills and play around with new technologies.
+I created this as a way for me to showcase my skills, play around with new technologies, and have some fun!
 The current tech stack is:

 - [React](https://reactjs.org/)
 - [Redux Toolkit](https://redux-toolkit.js.org/)